AdeitD/AdeitD/README.md

 ### Hello, I'm Adeit!  👋

-I'm a fourth-year student at the University of Waterloo, currently pursuing a Bachelor's Degree in Computer Science (co-op).
+I'm a newly graduated student from the University of Waterloo, just having completed my Bachelor's Degree in Computer Science (co-op).
 I'm looking to work through and solve challenges, explore new technologies, and learn about everything!

 <!--